NOC-OI/git-novice-old/_episodes/09-conflict.md

 ~~~
 {: .output}

-Let's add a line to the collaborator's copy only:
+Let's change a line to the collaborator's copy only:

 ~~~
 $ nano places.csv